Ready Mix Concrete (RMC) for Modern Construction

 • Lower upfront cost

-• Suitable for small work
+• Suitable for small quantities

-• Works in remote areas
+• Works in remote locations

 Cons: